This privacy notice explains what information the Attorney General’s Chambers (AGC) collects and what that information is used for.

 Where possible we will provide you with access to the information we hold about you so that you can view this information and request that your information is deleted.

-Alternatively you can ask for information we hold about you to be deleted by sending your request to Alice Martin.
+Alternatively you can ask for information we hold about you to be deleted by sending your request to the DPO.

 To ask if we hold personal information about you

-You can ask to see what information we hold about you by submitting a Subject Access Request to Alice Martin.
+You can ask to see what information we hold about you by submitting a Subject Access Request to the DPO.

 To make a complaint

-If you are unhappy with the way we deal with your personal information you can submit a complaint to Alice Martin the DPO for AGC, who will work with you to resolve any issues.
+If you are unhappy with the way we deal with your personal information you can submit a complaint to the DPO for AGC, who will work with you to resolve any issues.